Russia opens new criminal probe against Alexei Navalny | DW | 29.12.2020

 The Investigative Committee said in a statement that Russia's most prominent opposition figure used the money for acquiring "personal property, material assets and paying expenses," saying that the donations were effectively "stolen."

-The Committee, which probes major crimes in Russia, claims Navalny used more than 356 million rubles ($4.8 million, €3.9 million) for personal use when the donations were intended for his organizations, which include an anti-corruption foundation — a non-profit establishment aimed at investigating and exposing corruption cases within the Kremlin.
+The committee, which probes major crimes in Russia, claims Navalny used more than 356 million rubles ($4.8 million; €3.9 million) for personal use when the donations were intended for his organizations, which include an anti-corruption foundation — a non-profit establishment aimed at investigating and exposing corruption within the Kremlin.

 Earlier on Tuesday, Russia's federal prison service demanded Navalny report to its office with immediate effect or face jail.